hibernate/hibernate-test-case-templates/envers/README.md

 that is required is your entities, logic, and any necessary settings.
 Since we nearly always include a regression test with bug fixes, providing your reproducer using this class simplifies that process.
 We can then directly add it, without having to mold it into our existing framework.
-You're also welcomed to fork hibernate-orm itself, add your test case direectly to the Enver's module test cases (using the template class), then submit it as a pull request.
+You're also welcomed to fork hibernate-orm itself, add your test case directly to the Enver's module test cases (using the template class), then submit it as a pull request.